Office of Communications

 "I don't think many other schools go out into the community and really care as much as Catherine wants us to care.
 And we are really starting to get a greater appreciation for Galesburg, when you go out and work in it and work with the people," Eastman said.
 "It really is like living history."

 The exhibit is scheduled to open May 24 at The Box, on the corner of Simmons and Kellogg streets in Galesburg.
 Knox students will present their work on that day, and the exhibit will remain up through Commencement on June 2.
-(Photos at top of page and at right: Students in Catherine Denial's public history class interview Darren Dean, who has restored several homes on North Prairie Street in Galesburg.)
+(Photo at top of page: Students in Catherine Denial's public history class interview Darren Dean, who has restored several homes on North Prairie Street in Galesburg.)

 Students are utilizing the Galesburg Public Library's archives and Knox College's special collections and archives, as well as pulling together their artistic, construction, and publicity talents to make the exhibit happen.
 This multi-disciplinary approach is what classifies it as a uniquely liberal arts experience, Denial explained.